 Diversity concerns the variability of a group's composition.
 It can reasonably touch every conceivable participant attribute.
-It includes the usual range of "identified class" attributes, including race, creed, color, religion, gender and sexual orientation, but also extends along with all manner of beliefs, behaviors, experiences, preferences and economic status.
+It includes task-related attributes, such as knowledge and experience, as well as the usual range of "identified class" attributes, including race, creed, color, religion, gender and sexual orientation, but also extends along with all manner of beliefs, behaviors, experiences, preferences and economic status.

-Groups with greater diversity make better decisions.
-They perform better at diverse tasks both in terms of quantity and quality and a great deal of research has found that heterogeneity often acts as a conduit for ideas and innovation.[Kellogg],[WiseCrowd],[Horowitz] The implicit assumptions of one participant might not be considerations for another, and might even be unknown by still others.
+The factors affecting the quality of group decision-making are complex and subtle, and are not subject to precise specification.
+Nevertheless in broad terms, groups with greater diversity make better decisions.[Kellogg] They perform better at diverse tasks both in terms of quantity and quality and a great deal of research has found that heterogeneity often acts as a conduit for ideas and innovation.[WiseCrowd],[Horowitz],[Stahl],[Joshi] The implicit assumptions of one participant might not be considerations for another, and might even be unknown by still others.
 And different participants can bring different bases of knowledge and different styles of analysis.
-The same people from the same education and experience will all too readily bring the same ideas forward and subject them to the same analysis, thus diminishing the likelihood for new ideas and methods to emerge, or underlying problems to be noted.
+People with the same background and experience will all too readily bring the same ideas forward and subject them to the same analysis, thus diminishing the likelihood for new ideas and methods to emerge, or underlying problems to be noted.

 However a desire to diligently attend to group diversity often leads to mechanical, statistical efforts to ensure representation by every identified constituency.
-For smaller populations, like the IETF and especially for small management teams, this approach is counterproductive.
+For smaller populations, like the IETF and especially for its small management teams, this approach is counterproductive.
 First, it is not possible to identify every single constituency that might be relevant.
 Second, the group size does not permit representation by every group.
 Consequently, in practical terms, legitimate representation of diversity only requires meaningful variety, not slavish bookkeeping.
 In addition, without care it can lead to the negative effects of diversity where decision making is slowed, interaction decreased and conflict increased.[Horowitz]